 There are a few options when it comes to working on a room's acoustics and these are applicable in three main areas.
 A significant difference can be made through installing solutions on an office's ceilings, walls, and floors.

 Suspended or drop ceiling can absorb noise, prevent sound from traveling to adjacent areas, and reduce reverberation.
 Carpeted floors can effectively reduce the sound of heavy or multiple footsteps.
 If an office has partition walls, acoustic screens and panels would work nicely.
 These can also prevent sound waves from traveling.

 There is really no need to work on all of these at the same time.
 An assessment should be made first regarding the noise that surrounds an office.
+By utilizing more than one Home Advisor review you can find a contractor to help you make a proper assessment.
 Areas, where panels or partitions should be installed, should also be discussed and areas, where extreme quiet is important, should also be pointed out.

 Now, why are workplaces noisy in the first place?
 There are many answers to this.
 Many offices are now encouraging people to be mobile and directly communicate with other employees.
 Collaboration is one of the biggest practices in many offices and this could just really result in noise.